 - Meet all legal requirements to work in the US;

-- Pass a criminal background check and drug test before the start of school; and
+- Pass a criminal background check and TB test before the start of summer training; and

 - Be applying for your credential for the first time.
 Applicants who already hold a teaching credential, or who have completed another alternative certification program are not eligible.